 4. Remember who — and Whose — you are.

 But to all who have received him — those who believe in his name — he has given the right to become God’s children.John 1:12

 They are God’s children.
 Family trees are researched and DNA test performed.
 How much more meaningful for our children to know they are a child of The One True God?

-Our children are co-heirs with Jesus.
+Our children are co-heirs with Jesus even our adult children.
 May the peace of God that passes all understanding settle them, even as they deal with unsettling circumstances.
 Plant knowledge of their Heavenly heritage into your kids because the Bloodline of Jesus is the most meaningful ancestry.